amejia49/twitter-feed/README.md

 #Description
 ---
-Mobile First - Responsive Twitter Feed that live streams tweets related to Javascript.
+Twitter Feed that live streams tweets related to Javascript.
 React Frontend, Node Backend -- Utilizes Redux for state

+##Mobile First Design
+* Uses media queries and flexbox for a truely responsive layput

+#To Start
 To run locally
 First create a folder called config in root directory and add the twitter.js file I supplied, or supply own credentials.
 Should appear as such